johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ### Other learning forums ###

-Studying the treasury of Scripture references contained in the footnotes and using discussion questions as a basis for written answers or even short essays enables handbooks to facilitate other forms of guided learning:
+Studying the treasury of Scripture references contained in the footnotes and using discussion questions as a basis for written answers or even short essays enables Maize Plant Discipleship handbooks to facilitate other forms of guided learning:

--	Theological education — students may gain highly valuable experience for their own vocational contexts by forming reflective learning groups within or alongside classroom contexts.
+-	*Theological education* — students may gain highly valuable experience for their own vocational contexts by forming reflective learning groups within or alongside classroom contexts.

--	Personal study — incorporate reflective learning by submitting to the oversight of a mentor, or sharing with a fellow student, for reflection, discussion and critical consideration.
+-	*Personal study* — incorporate reflective learning by submitting to the oversight of a mentor, or sharing with a fellow student, for reflection, discussion and critical consideration.

--	Congregational teaching — after hearing a study, congregants could divide into discussion groups — or learning groups could meet on a separate occasion, to discuss the study and pray together.
+-	*Congregational teaching* — after hearing a study, congregants could divide into discussion groups — or learning groups could meet on a separate occasion, to discuss the study and pray together.

 <!--\vspace*{\fill}
 \begin {questions}-->